Rajpratik71/linux-manPages/eject.md

               eject -a on /dev/sbpcd

 EXIT STATUS
-       Returns  0  if operation was successful, 1 if operation failed or com‐ mand syntax was not valid.
+       Returns 0 if operation was successful, 1 if operation failed or command syntax was not valid.

 NOTES
        Eject only works with devices that support one or more of the four methods of ejecting.
 This includes most CD-ROM drives (IDE, SCSI, and proprietary), some SCSI tape drives, JAZ  drives,  ZIP drives  (parallel  port, SCSI, and IDE versions), and LS120 removable floppies.
 Users have also reported success with floppy drives on Sun SPARC and Apple Macintosh systems.
-If eject does not work, it is most likely a limita‐ tion of the kernel driver for the device and  not  the  eject  program itself.
+If eject does not work, it is most likely a limitation of the kernel driver for the device and not the eject program itself.

        The -r, -s, -f, and -q options allow controlling which methods are used to eject.
 More than one method can be specified.
 If none of these options are specified, it tries all four (this  works fine in most cases).

        Eject may not always be able to determine if the device is mounted (e.g. if it has several names).
 If the device name is a symbolic link, eject will follow the link and use the device that it points to.

        If eject determines that the device can have multiple partitions, it will attempt to unmount all mounted partitions of the device before ejecting.
 If an unmount fails, the  program  will  not attempt to eject the media.

        You can eject an audio CD.
 Some CD-ROM drives will refuse to open the tray if the drive is empty.
 Some devices do not support the tray close command.

        If  the  auto-eject  feature  is enabled, then the drive will always be ejected after running this command.
-Not all Linux kernel CD-ROM  driv‐ ers support the auto-eject mode.
+Not all Linux kernel CD-ROM drivers support the auto-eject mode.
 There is no way to find out the state of the auto-eject mode.

        You need appropriate privileges to access the device files.
 Running as root or setuid root is required to eject some devices (e.g. SCSI devices).

        The heuristic used to find a device, given a name, is as follows.
-If the  name  ends in a trailing slash, it is removed (this is to support filenames generated using shell file name  completion).
+If the name ends in a trailing slash, it is removed (this is to support filenames generated using  shell  file  name  comple‐ tion).
 If  the  name starts with '.' or '/', it tries to open it as a device file or mount point.
 If that fails, it tries prepending '/dev/', '/media/' ,'/mnt/', '/dev/cdroms', '/dev/rdsk/', '/dev/dsk/', and finally './' to the name, until a device file or mount point is found that can be opened.
 The program checks /etc/mtab for mounted devices.
-If that fails, it also  checks  /etc/fstab  for  mount  points  of  currently  unmounted devices.
+If  that  fails,  it  also  checks
+       /etc/fstab for mount points of currently unmounted devices.

        Creating symbolic links such as /dev/cdrom or /dev/zip is recommended so that eject can determine the appropriate devices using easily remembered names.

        To save typing you can create a shell alias for the eject options that work for your particular setup.

 AUTHOR
        Eject was written by Jeff Tranter (tranter@pobox.com) and is released under the conditions of the GNU General Public License.
 See the file COPYING and notes in the source code for details.

-       The    -x    option    was    added     by     Nobuyuki     Tsuchimura (tutimura@nn.iij4u.or.jp),   with  thanks  to  Roland  Krivanek  (kri‐ vanek@fmph.uniba.sk) and his cdrom_speed command.
+       The -x option was added by Nobuyuki Tsuchimura (tutimura@nn.iij4u.or.jp), with thanks to Roland Krivanek (krivanek@fmph.uniba.sk) and his cdrom_speed command.

        The -T option was added by Sybren Stuvel (sybren@thirdtower.com), with big thanks to Benjamin Schwenk (benjaminschwenk@yahoo.de).

        The -X option was added by Eric Piel (Eric.Piel@tremplin-utc.net).